-- some members also suggested the need for deepening the shared recognition of the principles that reflect the currently needed disclosure model. - 2.9 The Principles Regarding the Disclosure of Narrative Information constitute principles for corporate disclosure, such as appropriate reflection of discussions held by the board of directors or management committee, disclosure of material information, disclosure by segment and disclosure of understandable information.
-However, the principles do not mention principles that are commonly set by IIRC, IASB and other major international bodies such as fairness, relevance, completeness, balance and consistency (see Figure 8).
+- differences in how such information should be disclosed between mandatory and voluntary disclosures.
+Therefore, each company, i.e., a preparer of disclosure information, has to decide what information and how to disclose it in mandatory disclosure documents. - Another challenge of Japanese non-financial reporting guidance documents is that they do not present preparers and users of disclosed information with the basic principles to consider when disclosing corporate information in a comprehensive and explicit manner.
+The FIEA defines in Article 24, paragraph 1 that an Annual Securities Report is a report to state matters "necessary and appropriate in the public interest or for the protection of investors".
+Meanwhile, the "Points to Note Regarding Disclosure of Corporate Affairs (Guideline for the Disclosure of Corporate Affairs)" specifies in 1-7 the general viewpoints from which the content of a disclosure document should be reviewed (truth and accuracy, materiality, expeditiousness, clarity, objectivity and lawfulness).
+The Special Committee members shared in their discussion a view on such challenge that these viewpoints should be widely known as the principles for disclosure practices.
+Considering major recent trends in corporate disclosure, including focus on future orientation, enhancing disclosure of non-financial information and the increased volume of information using accounting estimates in financial reporting, some members also suggested the need for deepening the shared recognition of the principles that reflect the currently needed disclosure model. - 2.11 The Principles Regarding the Disclosure of Narrative Information constitute principles for corporate disclosure, such as appropriate reflection of discussions held by the board of directors or management committee, disclosure of material information, disclosure by segment and disclosure of understandable information.
+However, the principles do not mention principles that are commonly set by IIRC, IASB and other major international bodies such as relevance, fairness/balance, completeness/comprehensiveness and consistency/comparability (see Figure 9).
 The Guidance for Collaborative Value Creation does not present any principles for disclosure, either.
-We believe that a shared awareness should be fostered by deepening discussions among parties involved in corporate reporting on what principles should be focused on as basic requirements to achieve quality and reliable corporate disclosure.
+We believe that a shared awareness should be fostered by deepening discussions among parties involved in corporate disclosure on what principles should be focused on as basic requirements to achieve quality and reliable corporate disclosure.

-Figure 8: Principles for corporate disclosure by international initiatives, etc.
+Figure 9 Principles for corporate disclosure by international initiatives, etc.

-IIRC International Integrated Reporting Framework Guiding Principle IASB Management Commentary Practice Statement Qualitative Characteristics UK's FRC Guidance on the Strategic Report Communication Principle
+IIRC International Integrated Reporting Framework Guiding Principle IASB Management Commentary Practice Statement Qualitative Characteristics FRC Guidance on the Strategic Report Communication Principle

-Materiality ✓ ✓ ✓
+Materiality 0 0 0

-Views of the board of directors/management ✓ ✓ ✓
+Views of the board of directors/management 0 0 0

-Future-orientation ✓ ✓ ✓
+Future-orientation 0 0 0

-Relevance (Strategic focus) ✓ ✓
+Relevance (Strategic focus) 0 0

-Fairness/balance ✓ ✓ ✓
+Fairness/balance 0 0 0

-Connectivity ✓ (Connectivity with financial information) ✓
+Connectivity 0 (Connectivity with financial information) 0

-Reliability/ faithful representation ✓ ✓ 1
+Reliability / faithful representation 0 0 1

-Completeness/ comprehensiveness ✓ ✓ ✓
+Completeness / comprehensiveness 0 0 0

-Conciseness/clarity/ understandability ✓ ✓ ✓
+Conciseness /clarity / understandability 0 0 0

-Consistency/comparability ✓ ✓ 2
+Consistency / comparability 0 0 2

-Other Relationships with stakeholders Verifiability/timeliness Entity-specific information
+Other Relationships with stakeholders Verifiability / timeliness Entity-specific information

-^{1.} The Guidance on the Strategic Report mentions matters to be attended to in its explanation of fairness, including omission of material information, in order not to mislead shareholders, but does not include principles directly mentioning information reliability.
+^{1} The Guidance on the Strategic Report mentions matters to be attended to in its explanation of fairness, including omission of material information, in order not to mislead shareholders, but does not include principles explicitly mentioning information reliability.